annjose/myblog/content/post/browser-extn-intro/index.md

 +++
-title = "Browser Extensions: What, Why and How" description = "An introductory     guide to building and troubleshooting browser extensions" date = "2024-09-04T10:12:32-07:00" draft = false tags = ["modern-web-dev", "web-development", "tech-explorations", "how-to", "building"] topics = []
+title = "Browser Extensions: Part 1 - Introduction"
+description = "An introductory guide to building and troubleshooting browser extensions" date = "2024-09-04T10:12:32-07:00" draft = false tags = ["modern-web-dev", "web-development", "tech-explorations", "how-to", "building"] topics = ["browser-extensions"]
 +++

 Imagine a world where every website adapts to your specific needs in real-time, securely and easily, without selling your data to third party companies.
 It will be cool, right?
 Yes and it is possible - thanks to **Browser extensions**.

 In this post, we will learn about browser extensions - what they are, why you should build them and how to build them.
 We will conclude by looking at a few issues that come up frequently while building an extension and how to troubleshoot them.
+For those interested in advanced topics, check out Part 2 of this series - [Browser Extensions: Part 2 - Advanced Concepts](/post/browser-extn-adv/).

-### The What
+## The What
 Browser extensions are lightweight software components that can be integrated into web browsers to customize and enhance the web browsing experience.
 It enables you to modify web page content, add UI elements like buttons or sidebars, observe browser events, capture user input and run background scripts.

 These extensions are built using standard web technologies: HTML, CSS and JavaScript.
 You can use TypeScript too, but more on that later.
 The extension package includes all the necessary resources (pages, stylesheets, images) as well as the business logic (code and scripts).
 They have access to many APIs including: